 These conflicts can often lead to confusion and, ultimately, a disagreement.
 If the provided building plans, for example, show a master bathroom that has only one sink, but the project specifications state it should have two sinks, how do you go about deciding which one is correct?
 In anticipation of issues like this, you may want to consider specifying that, in the event that there is a conflict between the building plans and the project specifications, the specifications will override the plans.
 In addition, in any case of potential conflict, the contract should ultimately be considered the final authority.

 While you might assume this is implied, it's still a good idea to make sure the contract specifically states that the contractor is expected to complete the job in good standing and a "workmanlike manner" while staying in compliance with any applicable laws.
 Doing so will help to prevent any potential issues with the contractor's performance on the job.
 You'll be able to point to specific provisions in the contract that they have breached and, if it becomes necessary, use these terms to pursue legal action.

 The next section you should make sure your contract includes is called the "timing of the work."
 You've likely heard or experienced a horror story in the past about a building project that's gotten off schedule.
 How do you go about protecting yourself if this happens?
 You need to make sure your contract includes details regarding:

 - The work schedule the contractor is expected to follow

 - When the project is expected to end and you can move into your new home

 If you need help with building contract between owner and builder, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.